10A NCAC 13G .0308 BEDROOMS

 (b) Only rooms authorized by the Division of Health Service Regulation as bedrooms shall be used for bedrooms.

-(c) A room where access is through a bathroom, kitchen or another bedroom shall not be approved for a resident's bedroom.
+(c) A room where access is through a bathroom, kitchen, or another bedroom shall not be approved for a resident's bedroom.

-(e) The total number of residents assigned to a bedroom shall not exceed the number authorized by the Division of Health Service Regulation for that particular bedroom.
+(f) The total number of residents assigned to a bedroom shall not exceed the number authorized by the Division of Health Service Regulation for that particular bedroom.

-(f) A bedroom shall not be occupied by more than two residents.
+(g) A bedroom shall not be occupied by more than two residents.

 History Note: Authority G.S.
 131D-2.16; 143B‑165;